prathimacode-hub/DS-ScriptsNook/Machine Learning/Algorithms/K Medoids Clustering/README.md

 ## **INTRODUCTION**
 In this tutorial we will be using Jupyter Notebook to learn how to use K Medoids Clustering algorithm.
 In this tutorial we will be learning how K Medoids clustering works.

-## **PURPOSE**
+## **DESCRIPTION**
-Our aim here is to process the learning data, the K-Medoids algorithm in data mining is a Clustering Algorithm in Machine Learning that uses Medoids (i.e. Actual Objects in a Cluster) to represent the Cluster.We will understand deeper about the same in this code.
+Our aim here is to process the learning data, the K-Medoids algorithm in data mining is a Clustering Algorithm in Machine Learning that uses Medoids (i.e. Actual Objects in a Cluster) to represent the Cluster.We will understand deeper about the same in this code.K Medoid is a Clustering Algorithm in Machine Learning that uses Medoids (i.e. Actual Objects in a Cluster) to represent the Cluster.cluster of which the representative object is the most similar.
+The partitioning method is then performed based on the principle of minimizing the sum of the dissimilarities between each object p and its corresponding representative object.

-## **BRIEF EXPLANATION**
-K Medoid is a Clustering Algorithm in Machine Learning that uses Medoids (i.e. Actual Objects in a Cluster) to represent the Cluster.
+## Partitioning Around Medoids (PAM)
+The Partitioning Around Medoids (PAM) algorithm  is a popular realization of k-medoids clustering.
+It tackles the problem in an iterative, greedy way.
+Like the k-means algorithm, the initial representative objects (called seeds) are chosen arbitrarily.
+We consider whether replacing a representative object by a nonrepresentative object would improve the clustering quality.
+All the possible replacements are tried out.
+The iterative process of replacing representative objects by other objects continues until the quality of the resulting clustering cannot be improved by any replacement.
+This quality is measured by a cost function of the average dissimilarity between an object and the representative object of its cluster.<br>
+PAM starts from an initial set of medoids and iteratively replaces one of the medoids by one of the non-medoids if it improves the total distance of the resulting clustering.<br>
+PAM works effectively for small data sets, but does not scale well for large data sets (due to the computational complexity)

 ## K Medoid Clustering Process
 <ol>